s-ccs/summerschool_simtech_2023/material/2_tue/git/slides.md

 - Students can explain difference between merge and rebase and when to use what.
 - How to use Git workflows to organize research software development in a team.
 - Get to know a few useful GitHub/GitLab standards and a few helpful tools.
-- TODO
+- Get to know a few rules on good commit messages

-Material from SSE, [py-rse](https://merely-useful.tech/py-rse) TODO
+Material is taken and modified from the [SSE lecture](https://github.com/Simulation-Software-Engineering/Lecture-Material), which builds partly on the [py-rse book](https://merely-useful.tech/py-rse).

 ---